 It is never too late in this life to be baptized!
-If you have not been baptized you are most welcome to speak to the Interim Priest who will be happy to arrange the necessary preparation, which will normally include in-depth instruction in the Christian faith and life.
+If you have not been baptized you are most welcome to speak to the Priest who will be happy to arrange the necessary preparation, which will normally include in-depth instruction in the Christian faith and life.
 Adult baptisms are especially appropriate at the Great Vigil of Easter.

 Registering your Baptism

 Since baptism is an unrepeatable Sacrament, we never re-baptize those who have already been validly baptized in another Christian communion or denomination.
-(If you have questions about the validity of your baptism, please consult the Interim Priest.)

 If you were baptized in another denomination, you may ask to have your baptism recorded in the parish register at St. Uriel's.
 This will establish your canonical membership in the parish (and in the Episcopal Church).
 The parish office will normally need a copy of your baptismal certificate.